deitrr/vspace/docs/help.rst

     destfolder <path-to-output>

-which is the name of a subdirectory that will contain all the initial conditions for the parameter sweep. **NOTE**: ``VSPACE`` will overwrite previously generated files!
+which is the name of a subdirectory that will contain all the initial conditions for the parameter sweep.

 The next line is